AlonsoDiCandia/Scrapy_Sence/README.md

 # Scrapy_Sence

-In this repository i share one posibility (the faster possibility for my) to obtain all the courses names automatically using Scrapy.
+In this repository i share one posibility (the faster possibility for me) to obtain all the courses names automatically using Scrapy.

 The URL that i scraper is: